INSIDE: Roam the Gnome’s Complete Insider’s Guide of Things to Do at Jewel Changi Singapore Airport.

 THINGS TO DO IN JEWEL CHANGI AIRPORT

-The Jewel Garden has 13 attractions to visit.
+The Jewel Garden on the top level of this space-age shopping and destination hub has 13 Jewel activities and attractions to visit.

 Bring a stroller for your toddler as it covers the whole top floor of the building and there’s quite a distance to walk.